koala-framework/docs/docs/changelog/koala-framework.md

 * maintenance jobs log output
     * logs run jobs in database (can be viewed in browser as admin)
     * send failed jobs output to config setting `maintenanceJobs.failNotificationRecipien` or `Job::getRecipientsForFailNotification()`
+* Security: possibility to restrict media uploads to mimeType, extension and size

 ####Possibly incompatible Changes: